 The house that contains Bullerö’s archipelago museum was built 1909 by the famous swedish painter Bruno Liljefors.
 Originally, the house was a hunting cottage that Bruno Liljefors used as his painting studio.
 However, it soon became a place for socializing and drinking for Sweden’s contemporary cultural elite.
-Famous members were, among others, Albert Engström, Anders Zorn, Carl Cederström, Axel Sjöberg, and of course, Bruno Liljefors himself.
+Famous members were, among others, Albert Engström, Carl Cederström, and of course, Bruno Liljefors himself.

-During the First and Second World War the house was used as lodging for Swedish soldiers in the archipelago.
+During the Second World War the house was used as lodging for Swedish soldiers in the archipelago.
 Today’s exhibition consists of a display of Bullerö’s flora and fauna, life on the island in the past, and several unique objects.

 Please contact us if you wish for a guided tour.